github/docs/content/osmand/plugins/nautical-charts/nautical-charts-android.md

   ![Nautical maps on Android](/assets/images/plugins/nautical-charts/np_and_4.jpg)

+##### Direct-to-point

-> Next version of navigation for boat:  **Direct-to-point**.
+Next version of navigation for boat:  **Direct-to-point**.
 Direct-to-point navigation is a critical and frequently used feature for marine users.

 How to make your navigation profile with your parameters read  [here](https://osmand.net/features/navigation-profiles#create).